 Proudly serving the Gainesville community since 1987.

-The reason a tooth crown was needed can affect the amount of pain and discomfort you feel when you lose the crown.
-If the tooth under the crown is severely damaged, or if the root, nerves or pulp are exposed, the pain may be unbearable as the area can be extremely sensitive.
+Accidents happen and, when they do, your dental crown might crack, chip, become dislodged, and fall out, resulting in a lost tooth crown.
+The reason a dental crown was initially needed can affect the amount of pain and discomfort you feel when you lose the crown.
+If the tooth under the crown is severely damaged, or if the root, nerves, or pulp are exposed, the pain may be unbearable as the area can be extremely sensitive.
 You will likely feel pain from both hot and cold, and the area may become inflamed.
 Even if you do not feel pain right away, it’s important to have your crown replaced.